chef-boneyard/delivery-cli/README.md

 6. Run `chef-client` in local mode with a run list consisting of only the specified phase recipe (e.g. `unit`).

+Without the `--local` option, the command will look for configuration required when interacting with a Delivery server from either `.delivery/cli.toml` or additional command line options.

 ## The project config file

 The `delivery` tool expects to find a JSON configuration file in the